sudo42/ff-oem/README.md

   - learning on the train, at the beach, in the park, … you get it
   - personal archive to re-watch lecture contents in a few semesters (relevant for exams, personal interest, …)
   - …

+### where to get it?
+Sadly, this extension was not accepted into Mozilla's offizial addon gallery, because the target audience is too limited.
+Nevertheless it is possible to get extensions signed by Mozilla and self-distribute them.
+(With a bit of luck even automated updates should work just fine.)

+You should (hopefully) be able to get the latest version from <https://dev.sudo42.de/public/ff-addons/openexcellencemedia-latest.xpi>.
+The [releases page of this project](https://git.fsmpi.rwth-aachen.de/moodleOpenCastDownloads/ff-ext/-/releases) should contain them as well.

+And, of course, you can build this extension from source on your own.
+Or modify it to work as user script.
+This project is licensed unser EUPL, so feel free to use, read, adapt, or share the code.

 ### 2do
   - [X] going to bed